Update: Confirmation and ‘Production & Release Date’ sections updated.

 This would also align with Porsche’s strategy announced on March 19, 2021, during its earnings report.
 The brand said that it would target a CO2-neutral balance for 2030, which involves many initiatives and investments, and the notable ones are that in 2025, half of all new Porsche vehicles sold will have an electric motor, and in 2030 more than 80% of new vehicles will be electric.
 For reference, 40 percent of Porsches delivered in Europe in 2021 were full or partial electric (PHEV).

 It’s safe to assume that Porsche would launch the Cayenne electric with a dual-motor powertrain, but further models could have new capabilities.
-“We have different designs, different motors,” Dr. Frank Walliser told Road & Track.
-“We might have one, two, three, or four motors in the car,” the man tasked with the responsibility for the star Porsche models 911 and 718 said.
+“We have different designs, different motors,” Dr. Frank Walliser told Road & Track, in 2021.
+“We might have one, two, three, or four motors in the car,” the man who was tasked with the responsibility for the star Porsche models 911 and 718 said.
 Walliser was referring to the future two-door electric Porsches when discussing potential tri-motor and quad-motor models, not an SUV.